jfagoagas/blog/content/posts/jwt-based-session.md

 ### Token Revocation

-When using JWT-based sessions is important to know that each token ID (`jti` claim) needs to be stored in the backend's data layer to allow revocation.
+When using JWT-based sessions is important to know that each token ID, `jti` claim, needs to be stored in the backend's data layer to allow revocation.
 Implementing a robust token revocation strategy is crucial for maintaining security.
 Here's how to handle it:

 The following actions should revoke a token: